 Hospital deaths are defined as any death occurring within 30 days of entering the hospital for a specific condition, diagnosis of an infection, and surgery.
 Death rates are measured within 30 days, because deaths after a longer time period may have less to do with the care the hospital provided and more to do with other complicating illnesses, patients’ own behavior, or other care services patients received after they leave the hospital.

 There are an estimated 715,000 to 776,000 hospital deaths each year in the United States.
-Hospital deaths can be for any reason, including negligence, and can occur in the hospital or after discharge.
+Hospital deaths can be for any reason, including preventable medical errors, and can occur in the hospital or after discharge.
 Estimates of preventable hospital deaths from medical errors range from 250,000 to 440,000 each year.
 100 SafeCare Hospitals reports hospital-specific 30-day death rates for the following conditions and surgeries:

 · Chronic obstructive pulmonary disease

 · Heart failure